yugabyte/yugabyte-db/docs/README.md

 > **Note:** The account that follows distinguishes between _directory_ and _file_ in the usual way: a _directory_ contains _files_ and/or _directories_.
 And a _file_ has actual content.
 >
 > **Note:** the two terms, “grammar” and “syntax”, mean pretty much the same as each other.
-But one, or the other, of these is used by convention in the spellings and definitions of the terms of art that this glossary defines.
+But one or the other of these is used by convention in the spellings and definitions of the terms of art that this glossary defines.
 >
 > **Note:** Users of the Internet-facing YugabyteDB documentation typically access the sub-corpus that starts here:
 >